 The hotel scheduled the best facial I’ve ever had with their master esthetician named Patty Huang.
 She performed the Perfect Customized Biologique Recherche Facial on me using a customized Biologique Recherche regimen that addressed my skin’s need for more moisture, and helped balance my skin’s pH.
 The spa itself is a tranquil, ephemeral space that has an almost heavenly feel to it, which was so peaceful and uplifting.
 Many spas opt for a darker color scheme, use dim lights, and place an emphasis on being so relaxed that one nearly falls asleep, whereas Le SPA de l’hôtel Lotte was bright, airy, and helped me relax without making me feel sleepy, invigorating me for the day ahead.

 I absolutely adored my morning with Patty, and I’ve already noticed a huge difference in my skin from the potent products she used only face.
-Keep an eye out for my post about this incredible spa experience, exactly what Patty did to my skin, why you should trust your skin to a master esthetician, and what makes Le SPA de l’hôtel Lotte one of the best spa experiences I’ve ever had.
+Read my post about this incredible spa experience, exactly what Patty did to my skin, why you should trust your skin to a master esthetician, and what makes Le SPA de l’hôtel Lotte one of the best spa experiences I’ve ever had, here.

 Weddings & Meeting Spaces